rajansawhney/homework-week12/README.md

 - Github is not a place to test your code.
 Test it on your machines first.
 Do not exceed 10 commits.
 If you exceed 10 commits, your grade will be penalized.
 - Do not edit Makefile, test.sh, and files in test folder

-We strongly recommend you run your finished programs on your local machine/laptop first to test if they are working correctly.
+We strongly recommend that you run your finished programs on your local machine/laptop first to test if they are working correctly.
 You should always test on your laptop first, and then copy the finished code to github.
 Test your program on your machine using the instructions you received in the lab sessions.

 If your code did not pass, revise your code and submit(commit) your changes again.